SnappyJumper/BookWyrm/README.md

     * Mobile:
     ![Add Review Page Mobile](assets/readme_files/add_new_review_mobile.png)

-    * Renders a responsive form for the logged in User to add their own review to the site.
+    * Renders a responsive form for the logged in User to add their review to the site.

 ### Edit Review Page